CISC2200-Spring2026/lab1/README.md

 ## Programming Environment Setup
-We will set up programming environment our our own computer, by following [Setup Tutorial](https://eecs280staff.github.io/tutorials/).
+You can set up programming environment on your own computer by following [Setup Tutorial](https://eecs280staff.github.io/tutorials/).
+**Note that you are recommended to do so, if you use a Linux environment (MacOS or other Linux) already, or are comfortable with software installation.**

 - The _Commannd Line Tools_ are required.

-- The _C++ Dev Environment_ (VSCode) is highly recommened.
+- The _C++ Dev Environment_ (VSCode) is optional (and recommened if you are already familiar with command line tools).

-**Please follow these tutorials closely and carefully.**
+Alternatively, you can use the computer servers in CIS department.
+Please email the instructor if you don't have access to storm or erdos server.

 ## Programming Requirement